Instructional videos & screencasts

-You don't need a full film studio to easily produce short videos.
-Webcam or smartphone are enough to create educational videos with a few tips and manageable effort.
+You don't need a complete film studio for the simple production of short videos.
+A webcam or smartphone is enough to create instructional videos with a few tips and manageable effort.

-The fastest and easiest way is to record a Zoom meeting without other participants.
-The concrete procedure is shown in the lecture recording.
+The quickest and easiest way is to record a Zoom meeting without other participants.
+The specific procedure is shown in the lecture recording.

 More information